 What a Guardian Ad Litem Does in Estate and Trust Cases

-A guardian ad litem is not the same as a general guardian or conservator.
+A guardian ad litem (GAL) is not the same as a general guardian or conservator.
 The role is narrower and more focused.
-The court appoints a guardian ad litem to represent someone's interests in a specific proceeding.
+The court may appoint a GAL to represent someone's interests in a specific proceeding.
 Once the matter is resolved, the appointment ends.
+This is different from a family law attorney who represents a client's broader interests.

 At any point in a proceeding brought under this title, the court may appoint a guardian ad litem to represent the interest of a minor, an incapacitated, unborn or unascertained person or a person whose identity or address is unknown, if the court determines that representation of the interest otherwise would be inadequate.

 A.R.S. § 14-1408The court has broad discretion here.
-It can make the appointment at any point during the proceeding, not just at the beginning.
-If the court determines that someone's interests are not being adequately represented through other means, such as a fiduciary, parent, or person with a substantially identical interest, a guardian ad litem fills the gap.
+It can appoint a GAL at any point during the proceeding.
+If the court determines that someone's interests are not being adequately represented through other means, such as a fiduciary, parent, or person with a substantially identical interest, the GAL fills the gap.
+The focus is always on acting in the child's best interests or the interests of whichever person needs representation.

-Arizona law also allows a single guardian ad litem to represent several persons or interests at the same time, as long as there is no conflict of interest among them.
-This keeps proceedings efficient by avoiding the need for a separate guardian ad litem for each unrepresented party.
+The law also allows a single guardian ad litem to represent several persons or interests at the same time.
+This is permitted as long as there is no conflict of interest among them.
+This keeps court cases efficient by avoiding the need for a separate GAL for each unrepresented party.

 If not precluded by conflict of interests, the court may appoint a guardian ad litem to represent several persons or interests.
 In its order appointing the guardian ad litem, the court shall state the basis for the appointment.